A general existence result for the Toda system on compact surfaces: The topological set and test functions

 \end{enumerate}

 \end{lem}

 \begin{proof}

 The result is quite evident for the torus.
-For the Klein bottle, consider its fundamental square $ABAB^{-1}$.
-We can take $\gamma_1$ as the segment $B$, and $\gamma_2$ a segment parallel to $B$ and passing by the center of the square.
+For the Klein bottle, consider its fundamental square $ABAB^{-1}$. there is no previous existence result in the literature for the singular Toda system.We can take $\gamma_1$ as the segment $B$, and $\gamma_2$ a segment parallel to $B$ and passing by the center of the square.
 The retractions are given by just freezing one cartesian component of the point in the square.

 Observe that we can assume that $p_i$ do not intersect those curves.

 For any other $\Sigma$ under the conditions of the lemma, Dyck's Theorem implies that it is the connected sum of a torus and another compact surface, $\Sigma= \T^2 \# M$.
 Then, one can modify the retractions of the torus so that they are constant on $M$. \end{proof}